 Instructions

 - Peel and dice the potatoes.
-We often leave the peel on if we are using organic or homegrown potatoes.
+We often leave the peel on if we are using organic or homegrown potatoes.500 g (3 cups) starchy potatoes

 - In a saucepan, boil the potatoes for approximately 10-15 minutes until tender.

-- Drain the potatoes and then mash them with the vegan butter.
+- Drain the potatoes and then mash them with the vegan butter.2 tbsp vegan butter

-- Next, mix in the salt and flour until you have a smooth dough.
+- Next, mix in the flour and salt until you have a smooth dough.125 g (1 cup) plain flour, ½ tsp salt

 - Form three balls with the dough.